MarkBiesheuvel/optimizely-labs/fx4/README.md

 ## Introduction

 Our first experiment is doing well and is collecting data.
 While we wait for it to reach statistical significance, we are going to build our second experiment.
-However, the only challange is that these two experiments do not work together.
+However, the only challenge is that these two experiments do not work together.
 We want a visitor to be either in experiment 1 or in experiment 2, but never both.
 Let's create an exclusion group!

 ## Instructions